Temporal Action Segmentation: An Analysis of Modern Techniques: Core Techniques

+\textbf{Boundary Refinement.} Wang~\etal~\cite{wangboundary}, motivated to reduce boundary ambiguity and over-segmentation, proposed a refinement module for MS-TCN~\cite{farha2019ms}.
+Their module uses a novel Local Barrier Pooling operation to smooth boundary predictions with confident ones in the later stages of MS-TCN.
+Separately,~\cite{ishikawa2021alleviating} proposed supplementing segmentation outputs with detected boundary detections from a separate network structure.

-\textbf{Gaussian Smoothing.} Additionally, Gaussian Smoothing has been used in ~\cite{ishikawa2021alleviating,ding2021temporal,du2022fast} to enable the continuity of actions in a small local temporal window and demonstrate its effectiveness in boosting the performance.
-While \cite{ishikawa2021alleviating,ding2021temporal} directly apply the smoothing on the frame-wise action probabilities, Du~\etal~\cite{du2022fast} apply it along the temporal dimension of the sequential similarity scores between consecutive frames to mitigate the noisy frames and obtain more robust action boundaries.
+\textbf{Gaussian Smoothing.} Smoothing with a Gaussian kernel~\cite{ishikawa2021alleviating,ding2021temporal,du2022fast} promotes the continuity of actions in a narrow local temporal window and is highly effective in raising segmentation metrics.
+While \cite{ishikawa2021alleviating,ding2021temporal} directly apply smoothing on the frame-wise action probabilities, Du~\etal~\cite{du2022fast} apply it along the temporal dimension of sequential similarity scores between consecutive frames for more robust boundaries.

-\textbf{Boundary Smoothing.} From a different perspective, some works report that coarser and transitional action boundaries may even help boost the action segmentation performance compared to the conventional rigid ones~\cite{ding2018weakly,ding2022leveraging}.
-A comparison of existing boundary smoothing techniques proposed for temporal action segmentation is illustrated in \cref{fig:bs}.
-Correspondingly, ~\cite{ding2018weakly} mixes the action probabilities with a fixed slope linear decay (\cref{fig:fixed}), while ~\cite{ding2022leveraging} elastically expand the smoothing range to be proportional to the estimated action duration and use a sigmoid shape for mixing (\cref{fig:abs}).
+\textbf{Boundary Smoothing.} From a different perspective, some research suggests that soft action boundaries may improve the TAS performance ~\cite{ding2018weakly,ding2022leveraging} over the use of hard transitions. \cref{fig:bs} compares variants of soft action boundaries, including linear~\cite{ding2018weakly} andsigmoidal~\cite{ding2022leveraging} transitions.